Inside: Want to live more simply? Learn how to be more intentional with shopping.

 Why Be More Intentional With Shopping

 Shopping takes resources.
 When you shop, you’re using both your money and your time.
 Sometimes shopping also leads to clutter.

 Let’s look at how to be more intentional with shopping to save your time and money and try to prevent clutter.

-Shopping has become a past time that people often do for fun.
-While people still do shop in brick and mortar stores, online shopping has become increasingly popular.
+Shopping has become a pastime that people often do for fun.
+While people still do shop in brick-and-mortar stores, online shopping has become increasingly popular.
 Teens still hang out in malls, but now spend more time on their phones shopping which has put some stores out of business.

 Girlfriends still occasionally get together and go shopping, but online shopping has become the preferred option for many.
 Women spend almost twice as long shopping as they do socializing each day.

 According to a survey taken in 2011, women on average spend 399 hours per year shopping.
 With the increased popularity and ease of online shopping in recent years, I would guess the statistics may be even higher now.